 FINE 2056 Museum studies workshop (6 credits) This course aims to give students an introduction to the principles and practices of working in an art museum.
-The course will be conducted by curatorial staff of the University Museum and Art Gallery.
-Students majoring in Fine Arts will be given first preference, but other students fulfilling the prerequisite may apply.
-Any students wishing to apply for admission to FINE4005 (Museum studies internship) should take this course in their second or third year.
+It will be conducted by curatorial staff of the University Museum and Art Gallery.
+Students majoring in Fine Arts are given first preference, but other students fulfilling the prerequisite may apply.
+The course is a pre-requisite for FINE4005 (Museum studies internship); students wishing to apply for admission to FINE4005 would ideally take FINE2056 in their third year.
 Assessment: 100% coursework.